 Conclusion – Some Tips:

-Here are some pointers to bear in mind while you design your Android developer resume: –
+Here are some pointers to bear in mind while you design your Scrum Master resume: –

 - First impressions are crucial, so select a visually appealing yet professional theme for your resume.
 You can use level bars, checkboxes, and other tools to demonstrate your mastery of a skill.
 Use bullet points and lists to showcase your CV material in a professional manner.